yashmayya/8-puzzle-solver/README.md

     (0 represents a blank tile)

 Outputs the optimal number of moves required to reach the goal state from the initial state.
-Uses two heuristic functions (Number of mismatches, Total Manhattan distance) sequentially for A* and compares their performace (number of nodes expanded and maximum size of the frontier at any point).
+Uses two heuristic functions (Number of mismatches, Total Manhattan distance) sequentially for A* and compares their performance (number of nodes expanded and maximum size of the frontier at any point).